CotordoGames/DJ-ASSEMBLY/README.md

 "LoadA" stands for "load address value", which means you can set a register to have the value of the specified adress

+## draw

+updates the screen

+## JumpZ

+jumps to a specific line if the adress' value is 0

 # THIS IS NOT TURING COMPLETE!!!
-JUMP CONDITIONALS ARE WIP
+DEREFERENCING IS A WIP